Coherent-Partners/spark-ts-sdk/docs/batches.md

 - `chunks`: This gives you full control over the chunk creation process, allowing you to specify the `inputs`, `parameters`, and `summary`, and indicate the `id` and `size`.
+  That is, you are in complete control of the data submission process: chunking and partitioning.

 ```ts
 await pipeline.push({